Philippine Arena

 The Philippine Arena is a multipurpose indoor arena located within the Ciudad de Victoria tourism enterprise zone in the towns of Bocaue and Santa Maria, Bulacan, Philippines.
 It is located about 30 km north of Manila.
-With a maximum seating capacity of 55,000, it is the world's largest indoor arena, and one of the centerpieces of the many centennial projects built by the Iglesia ni Cristo (INC) for their centennial celebration on July 27, 2014.
+With a maximum seating capacity of 55,000, the arena is the world's second-largest indoor arena after the KJC King Dome in Davao City (the Philippine Arena was the world's largest from its opening on July 21, 2014, until the dome's opening on September 1, 2026).
+The arena was one of the centerpieces of the many centennial projects built by the Iglesia ni Cristo (INC) for their centennial celebration on July 27, 2014.
 The arena is legally owned by the New Era University, an educational institution of the INC. The arena was officially recognized by the Guinness World Records as the largest mixed-use indoor theater in the world on July 27, 2014.

 History

 Construction

 In 2011, South Korean firm Hanwha Engineering and Construction won the contract to manage the construction of the Philippine Arena.
 Hanwha outbested bids from Filipino firm EEI Corporation and done on August 17.
 Hanwha announced that it had completed the construction of the indoor arena on May 30, 2014.
 The venue was not formally inaugurated until almost two months later.